Bill Rogers (quarterback)

 Bill Rogers was a college football, baseball, and basketball player for the South Carolina Gamecocks of the University of South Carolina.

 Gamecocks

 Rogers earned nine varsity letters in his time at South Carolina.

 Football

 On Branch Bocock's football teams, he was quarterback and punter.
 Once against rival Clemson Rogers picked up his own punt, which had bounced off a Clemson player, and ran seventeen yards for a 10 to 0 lead in what would be a 33 to 0 victory.
 Rogers was selected All-Southern in 1926.
-In Rogers three years leading the football team it went 20–10.
+With Rogers leading the football team for three years, it went 20–10.

 Basketball

 The basketball team went 33–16 while Rogers was on the team.
 He scored 345 points in 47 career games.

 Rogers was elected to the South Carolina Athletics Hall of Fame in 1969.